Historic Track

-The Historic Track is a half-mile (900 m) harness racing track in Goshen, New York.
+The Historic Track (officially Goshen Historic Track) is a half-mile (900 m) harness racing track in Goshen, New York.
 It was opened in 1838 and has been in operation ever since, the oldest continuously operated horse racing track in North America.

-Informal horse races had been held along neighboring Main Street (now part of NY 207) since the 1750s.
+Informal horse races had been held along neighboring Main Street, now part of NY 207, since the 1750s.
 The current track site was first used in 1838 when a ⅓-mile (530 m) circle around a circus ground near the south end of the track was cleared and prepared for regular racing.
 Later it would be succeeded by an oval track perpendicular to the current one, then a long square track around the whole site, until the current track was built in 1873.

+In June 1873, Ulysses Grant, then President of the United States, attended races at the track as he was in town to check on the two children of the late John Aaron Rawlins, for whom Grant served as legal guardian.

 Regular events were held at the track until the late 1970s, when the parimutuel machines were taken out.
-Today the track operates a limited but intense season every summer on Sundays in June, followed by a series of races between June 30 and July 4.
+Today the track operates a three day racing festival around the July 4th weekend, and more recently an additional day of racing around Labor Day.

-The track was designated as a National Historic Landmark in 1966 and was added to the National Register of Historic Places later in the same year, when the National Register was created.
-The grandstands seat 2200 fans.
-In 1980 it was identified as a contributing property to the Church Park Historic District.
-The Harness Racing Museum & Hall of Fame (run by a separate organization) is located nearby.
+The track was designated as a National Historic Landmark in 1966 and was added to the National Register of Historic Places as 'Historic Track' later in the same year, when the National Register was created.
+The grandstands seat 2,200 fans.
+In 1980, it was identified as a contributing property to the Church Park Historic District.
+The Harness Racing Museum & Hall of Fame, run by a separate organization, is located nearby.

-Goshen Central High School holds its annual graduation ceremony at the track, enabling a large audience of townspeople.

 In 2017 a fire, possibly started in the blacksmith's shop, destroyed some of the barns and stables on the property.
 The horses housed in them were saved; the blaze did not affect the grandstand or any of the other buildings on the property.
+Replacement barns for those that burned were dedicated in 2019.